Death of Superman

 Death of Superman Comic Value

-If you have Superman 75 containing the Death of Superman, it probably isn’t worth much.
-You can check what the going rate is here (Affiliate Link).
-You have to keep in mind, there were a billion versions of this comic printed for collectible purposes.
+If you have this comic containing the Death of Superman, it probably isn’t worth much.
+You can check what the going rate is here (affiliate link).
+You have to keep in mind, there were a billion copies of this comic printed for collectible purposes.
 And because there were so many copies printed, they no longer became very collectable.

 One of the versions they printed was of the comic sealed in a black plastic bag.
 I remembered thinking as a kid that it was fit for the comic to be sold in a garbage bag because that’s probably where all the copies were going to end up anyway.